shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 exten => ussd,n,Hangup()
 ```

-Here `dongle-incoming` is the name of the context we defined in `dongle.conf`
+Here `dongle-incoming` is the name of the context we defined in `dongle.conf`,
 and we define extensions within that context for receiving SMS by the way
 of `exten => sms`.
-You can read more about how [Context, Extensions and Priorities][7] work in asterisk from
+You can read more about how [Context, Extensions, and Priorities][7] work in asterisk from
 their wiki.

-Once we craft an email message we defer to an sendmail compatible SMTP client to
+Once we craft an email message we defer to a sendmail compatible SMTP client to
 actually send the email.
-This example uses `msmtp` here, you can instead use any other client and
+This example uses `msmtp` here, you can instead use any
-configure it accordingly.
+other client and configure it accordingly.

 The above extension configuration calls some asterisk built-in apps and functions that
 you might need to install separately.
 For OpenWRT install the following packages: